-- 13. Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): Dead branches within individual shrubs common and standing dead shrub canopy material may be as much as 35% of total woody canopy; mature bunchgrasses commonly (±25%) have dead centers. - 14.
-Average percent litter cover (%) and depth (in): Between plant interspaces (<5%) and depth (±1⁄2-inch) - 15.
-Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual-production): For normal or average growing season (February thru May) ± 400lbs/ac; Favorable years ±500 lbs/ac and unfavorable years ± 250 lbs/ac - 16.
+- 13. Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): Dead branches within individual shrubs common and standing dead shrub canopy material may be as much as 25% of total woody canopy; mature bunchgrasses commonly (<25%) have dead centers. - 14.
+Average percent litter cover (%) and depth (in): Between and under canopy 15-20% and depth (<1/4-inch) - 15.
+Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual-production): For normal or average growing season ±250 lbs/ac.
+Favorable years 400 lbs/ac and unfavorable years 150 lbs/ac. - 16.
 Potential invasive (including noxious) species (native and non-native).
 List species which BOTH characterize degraded states and have the potential to become a dominant or co-dominant species on the ecological site if their future establishment and growth is not actively controlled by management interventions.
 Species that become dominant for only one to several years (e.g., short-term response to drought or wildfire) are not invasive plants.
-Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: Potential invaders on this site include red brome, red-stem filaree, and Mediterranean grass.
-17. Perennial plant reproductive capability: All functional groups should reproduce in avand above average growing season years.
-Little growth or reproduction occurs during extreme or extended drought conditions.
+Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: Potential invaders on this site include red brome, redstem filaree, annual mustards and Mediterranean grass.